SouthGreenPlatform/trainings/_pages/hpc/hpcAdvancedPractice.md

 ###  Practice 6 : Use your own Singularity container  with sbatch

-- On the cluster, create a modulefile to use bwa-0.7.17.simg as a module
+- On the cluster, create a modulefile to use bwa-0.7.17.simg as a module -
+- Create a folder `~/results2`

-- Copy your script made in practice3 and modify it to use your singularity modulefile of bwa-0.7.17
+- Copy your script made in practice3 and modify it to use your singularity modulefile of bwa-0.7.17, place your results into `~/results2`